3 Girls Under 10 Found Dead In Maryland Home With Trauma To Bodies: Toddler Unharmed

-Police don’t know what happened in a Maryland home were three girls, all under the age of 1o were found slain on Friday.
+Police don’t know what happened in a Maryland home were three girls, all under the age of 1o, were found slain on Friday.
 The girls were found by the mother of one of the girls, who was returning home and police were called to the scene at about 7:30 a.m. this morning.

 According to the Washington Post, the mother returned home and walked in on this “horrific scene.”
 A fourth child, who is only 2-years-old, was also at the home but was unharmed.
 When police arrived they were met by family members who directed the police to the victims inside the house.

-The home is in Clinton, which is a suburb of the Washington D.C. area.
+The home is in Clinton, which is a suburb of the Washington, D.C., area.
 Prince George County Police spokesperson Jennifer Donelan said the girls were pronounced dead at the scene by the fire department EMTs.

 While police are releasing very little information about the girls and their relationship to one another, they did say that the girls suffered “trauma to their bodies.”
 She then added that this is a “homicide” case, according to CBS News.

-It is unclear who was caring for the girls at the time of this unthinkable crime, it is also unknown how long the girls were dead before they were discovered by the mother of one of the victims returning home.
+It is unclear who was caring for the girls at the time of the crime, it is also unknown how long the girls were dead before they were discovered by the mother of one of the victims returning home.

-This horrific crime took place in one home, but the neighbors are fearful for the safety of their kids after the discovery of the three bodies this morning, according to AOL News.
+This crime took place in one home, but the neighbors are fearful for the safety of their kids after the discovery of the three bodies this morning, according to AOL News.
 Donelan did say that police believe this incident is confined to this particular home.

-Police do not have a suspect in custody at this time, they have launched a full homicide investigation today.
-Police said at a news conference later in the afternoon on Friday that they are determined to make an arrest, but they do not have anyone in custody at this time.
+Police do not have a suspect in custody at this time, but they have launched a full homicide investigation today.
+Police said at a news conference later in the afternoon on Friday that they are determined to make an arrest, but they do not have any suspects.

 3 girls under the age of 10 found dead in Maryland home https://t.co/NM6bXPELXd pic.twitter.com/lUJW7VkAIq